TITLE: EVALUATING ADHD IN CHILDREN AND ADOLESCENTS: A Comprehensive Diagnostic Screening System

 PUBLISHER: Charles C. Thomas Publisher, LTD.

-Evaluating ADHD in Children and Adolescents: A Comprehensive Diagnostic Screening System is the ADHD diagnostic guide that assists clinicians to accurately conduct ADHD evaluations, as well as identify and better understand the numerous other possible coexisting conditions that may present along with and worsen true ADHD, or cause ADHD-like presentations when ADHD does not exist.
+Evaluating ADHD in Children and Adolescents: A Comprehensive Diagnostic Screening System is the ADHD diagnostic guide that assists clinicians to accurately conduct evidence-based ADHD evaluations, as well as identify and better understand the numerous other possible coexisting conditions that may present along with and worsen true ADHD, or cause ADHD-like presentations when ADHD does not exist.

-Part I presents the 10-step ADHDology Evaluation Model to conduct evaluations and communicate findings with other providers.
+Part I presents the 10-Step ADHDology Evaluation Model to conduct evaluations and communicate findings with other providers.

 Part I assists clinicians in conducting an effective ADHD evaluation using the clear 10-step ADHDology Evaluation Model (Chapters 1 and 2).
 Clinicians will also become aware of coordinating diagnostic and treatment services with other providers so children and teens can receive the best care.
 Ways to improve effectiveness with diagnostically complex presentations are also